 - An Eskimo or Aleut or other Alaska Native; -Or-

 - A member of an organized Indian group that received a grant under the Indian Education Act of 1988.

-Title VII Student Eligibility Certification Fill out and return form to Tara Tindall.
+Title VI Student Eligibility Certification Fill out and return form to Tara Tindall.